microbiomedata/enviroMS/README.md

 ### Data output

-The primary output consists of a molecular formula table with several columns, each representing specific measurements and attributes related to the mass spectrometry data.
+The primary output consists of a molecular formula table with several columns representing specific measurements and attributes related to the mass spectrometry data.
+All molecular formula candidates are shown for each m/z measurement that is possible within the molecular search space defined by the user.
 Below is a description of each column and its significance:

   - Index: A unique identifier for each row in the dataset.